 Eventually I came across a recipe to make my own dishwasher detergent.
 It contained washing soda, borax, salt and citric acid.
 It worked… somewhat.
 I wasn’t satisfied with the results and neither was I satisfied with the ingredient Borax.
 I am not convinced Borax is safe, especially when used on eating utensils etc. After discussing the homemade recipe with some others, the thought came up “what if we just removed the Borax?”
 So when I ran out of my detergent I did just that.
 I removed the Borax.
-But to make it less scientifically accurate, I also added my “secret ingredient” as a rinse aid: the citrus vinegar cleaner I have been making.
-I have read that vinegar is a great rinse aid, and I know that citric acid is what keeps deposits and buildups off your dishes, so why wouldn’t this simple, 2 ingredient cleaner work too!
-And it DOES.
-With great results!!
+I also added white distilled vinegar as a rinse aid.
+The combination provides great results!!

 So here is my borax-free dishwasher detergent recipe:

 - 1 cup washing soda (old recipe used baking soda)

 - 10-15 drops of citrus essential oil (Optional.
 Orange, grapefruit, or lemon essential oils have great cleaning as well as antibacterial properties.)

 - Distilled white vinegar (in the rinse aid compartment)